KxSystems/docs/docs/wp/capi/index.md

 $ q tick.q trade /logs/tickerplant/ -p 5010
 ```

 Above, the first argument following [`tick.q`](../../architecture/tickq.md) is the name of the table schema file to use.
-The second argument is the location where the tickerplant log file will be created and the value following the `-p` option is the port the tickerplant will listen on.
-The C process will use this port number when initializing the connection.
-The final step in this setup is to create a kdb+ mock feedhandler process which will act as the trade data source for the tickerplant.
-Below is a simple publishing process which is suﬃcient for the demonstration.
+The second argument is the location where the tickerplant log file is created and the value following the `-p` option is the port the tickerplant listens on.
+The C process uses this port number when initializing the connection.
+The final step in this setup is to create a kdb+ mock feedhandler process, which acts as the trade data source for the tickerplant.
+Below is a simple publishing process.

 ```q
 /* File name: feed.q */